 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Hair follicles.
 Coloured light micrograph of a section through hairs of the human skin.
-Two hair shafts (circular structures) are seen embedded in the dermis (white & brown) of the skin.
-Epidermis (pink) surrounds each hair as an ingrowth of the skin surface.
-Hair consists of an outer cuticle layer of cells and an inner cortex (purple) that contains the pigment which gives hair its colour.
-The shaft also has a central core or medulla (brown) that may sometimes be hollow.
+Many hair shafts (circular structures) are seen embedded in the dermis (white) of the skin.
+Epidermis (yellow) surrounds each hair as an ingrowth of the skin surface.
+Hair consists of an outer cuticle layer of cells and an inner cortex (orange) that contains the pigment which gives hair its colour.
+The shaft also has a central core or medulla (green) that may sometimes be hollow (bottom, white centre).
 Hair is made of the fibrous protein keratin.
 Most hair cells are dead except for a growing bulb region at the base of the hair shaft.
-Magnification: x170 when printed 10cm wide.
+Magnification: x20 when printed 10cm wide.

 Model release not required.
 Property release not required.